74. PRE-MARITAL COUNSELLING – IS IT NECESSARY?

 Counselling is therefore not a guarantee of success or failure but I believe it to be a prudent step to take.
 For one, it enables the parties to sit with someone who is not blinded by infatuation, feelings, physical attraction or emotions and can therefore guide the parties to ask and discuss the hard questions, which ought to be addressed before marriage.
 It may equip the parties with information they did not have prior, although they may have spent months getting to know each other and courting, enabling them to make a decision as to whether they really want to marry this person, whether God is really for it, whether they should not marry or whether they should put things on hold for a while.
 I am of the view, although I have personally never attended or had cause to attend pre-marital counselling, that it will help bring issues and matters to the fore which may have never come to the surface, forcing the couple that may be operating under rose-tinted glasses, to see certain realities.

 It is also important to ensure that wise counsel is sought.
 Not every person that claims to have counselling ability, qualifications or knowledge is a wise counsellor.
 Secular counsellors for example, have no fear of God, which is the beginning of wisdom and no relationship with him.
 What they offer therefore, no matter how many degrees they may have is bound to fall short of what is required for Christians.
 Even if there are persons in the Church who claim to be Christians and some of them may be, not all of them are able to give good counsel.
 Prayer is therefore needed for the Lord’s help in selecting who to go to for help.
-You need good and sound biblical counselling.
+You need good and sound biblical counselling, as bad counsel can lead you down the wrong road to your detriment.

-Having said that, the choice is up to each couple, whether to bring in someone to have them counselled formally or to sit informally with a trusted and respected confidante or not.
+Having underscored the importance of seeking wise and godly counsel, the choice is up to each couple, whether to bring in someone to have them counselled formally or to sit informally with a trusted and respected confidante or not.
 Either way, whether a couple subjects themselves to counselling or not, what is really important is to have the Lord’s backing.
 Unless he is building the house, the parties will be labouring in vain and the results are bound to be disastrous.

 A couple may feel so sure that God is leading, that they don’t think it necessary to attend counselling.
 This is the couple’s decision to make at the end of the day but if something is of God, I don’t see why the parties cannot wait to get married, until they attend counselling.
 If the marriage is of him, then he will be sure to confirm it during and at the end of that session.
 Nevertheless, parties are free to decide as they please.
 My position on the issue is, if the parties really believe that God is leading, then why not attend counselling?
 What is there to lose?
 And if they say that they have limited time, my question would be, if you believe that this is God’s will for your life and that you have found the person God wants to spend the rest of your life with then why the rush?
 Why can’t you wait so as to incorporate some level of counselling, whether formal or informal, into your plans?